'Be anxious for nothing..." ~Philippians 4:6

 The singer told her she could handle it.

-All of 'em.
+"They can't get to him, so they want to be your friend now, huh?", she laughed.
+"Girl, he ain't paying them no mind.
+They're just pathetic—all of 'em.
 When they come crying to me for advice, I just ask them "Do you have a piano keyboard attached to your behind?
 If you don't, good luck thinking you'll ever have 100% of his time or attention."

 The singer was feeling sad for her gender--particularly the ones who are enamored with musicians.

-"A woman has to be one strong, secure, independent cookie with a life, passion, business, and friends of her own, in order to sustain a relationship", she thought.
+"A woman has to be one strong, secure, independent cookie, with a life, passion, business, and friends of her own, in order to sustain a relationship", she thought.

 It occurred to her that she sees very few good, happy, mutually beneficial relationships, but lots of sponsorship.
 There are a lot of purses and nurses.
 Too many women seem to be willing to finance a musician's lifestyle for the privilege of claiming him as their own.